 1.4.1.
 States

-There are serious challenges for the Davidsonian and NeoDavidsonian account.
+There are serious challenges for the Davidsonian and Neo-Davidsonian account.
 One of them is stative verbs.
 The issue with most stative verbs is that they exhibit what is called the Stative Adverb Gap (Katz 2003), that is, they do not generally accept location adverbials, as in (23), manner adverbials, as in (24) or instrumentals or comitatives, as in (25):

 (23) a.. ??
 Joe owes Bill a bottle of wine in Berlin.